 Finally – and this is extremely important – you need a response.
 You must ask the sponsor to contact you and begin the relationship-building process.

 Whatever you do, don’t be shy.
-Reiterate the cost of not taking up your offer and reinforce the ways in which you are good for the sponsor’s business.
+Reiterate the cost of not taking up your offer and reinforce how you are good for the sponsor’s business.

 The letter above is an example of how to go about writing a sponsorship letter that actually works and gets results.